enkidevs/curriculum/JavaScript/React/what-is-state.md

 If we `render` the element now, we will see "Hello" inside a `<p>`.

-`state` value should only be changed through the `this.setState()` method which behaves asynchronously.
+The `state` value should only be changed through the `this.setState()` method which behaves asynchronously.
 Note that `state` shouldn't be changed until the component was successfully mounted.

 ```jsx